Bad Habits (Ed Sheeran song)

 "Bad Habits" is a song by English singer-songwriter Ed Sheeran.
-It was released on 25 June 2021, through Asylum and Atlantic Records, as the lead single of his fourth studio album, =.
+It was released on 25 June 2021, through Asylum and Atlantic Records, as the lead single from his fifth studio album, = ("Equals").
 The song marked his first solo release from an album in over four years.
 A limited edition CD and cassette single were also released.
 The song received mixed reviews from music critics, who compared its sound and style to the works of the Weeknd, as well as Bronski Beat.
+Lyrically, the song is about addiction.